Matheuao/ERANNs/README.md

 This architecture is based on the article ["ERANNs: Efficient residual audio neural networks for audio pattern recognition"](https://doi.org/10.1016/j.patrec.2022.07.012), published in *Pattern Recognition Letters*.

-We would like to sincerely thank and acknowledge the authors of the original work — Sergey Verbitskiy, Vladimir Berikov, and Viacheslav Vyshegorodtsev — for their valuable contribution to the field.
+I sincerely thank and acknowledge the authors of the original work — Sergey Verbitskiy, Vladimir Berikov, and Viacheslav Vyshegorodtsev — for their valuable contribution to the field.
 This implementation closely follows the architectural details presented in their publication.

 ---